Do you have a question? Check out our frequently asked questions on different topics.

 How do I know which research groups I should pick for my lab rotations in the application form?

 You should choose the groups for your lab rotations based on your research interests.
-On our website (Our Faculty), you find some brief information on our recruiting faculty members that already gives you an idea of their field of research.
+On our website (Recruiting Faculty, please select the tab "Recruiting Faculty" in the top), you find some brief information on our recruiting faculty members that already gives you an idea of their field of research.
 For more detailed information, please visit our PIs’ homepages by clicking on their names in their profiles on our website.
 You should select four preferences for your lab rotations in our online application form.
 Of course, we will try to meet your preferences, but we cannot guarantee this.

 When and how will students be assigned to their final PhD labs after the lab rotations?